rails/rails/guides/source/active_record_validations.md

 ### `errors.details`

-To check what validator type was used on invalid attribute, you can use `errors.details[:attribute]`.
-It returns array of hashes where under `:error` key you will find symbol of used validator.
+To check which validations failed on an invalid attribute, you can use `errors.details[:attribute]`.
+It returns an array of hashes with an `:error` key to get the symbol of the validator:

 ```ruby
 class Person < ActiveRecord::Base